24 Cities Near Orlando to Live in 2026

 Close to Windermere, you’ll find the residential community of Doctor Phillips, which offers a mixture of golf courses, fine dining establishments, luxury spas, and gorgeous real estate.
 Residents here boast about the electricity on Restaurant Row, which hosts the town’s many great restaurants, live music venues, and cigar bars.

 While families here enjoy low crime rates and higher school ratings than in Orlando, the cost of living is relatively high.
-However, with a mere 15-minute drive into Orlando’s downtown center, you can take advantage of all the city has to offer while enjoying a more comfortable lifestyle in what many consider to be the best small town to live in Florida.
+However, with a 15-minute drive into Orlando’s downtown center, you can take advantage of all the city has to offer while enjoying a more comfortable lifestyle in what many consider to be the best small town to live in Florida.

-Cities Near Orlando With Higher Commute Times
+What Are the Best Cities Near Orlando With Higher Commute Times?

 The cities near Orlando offer reasonable rent prices and a high quality of life.
 However, if you work remotely and only need to head into Orlando occasionally, you can enjoy living in cities up to a few hours away.
-Here are options that are farther from Orlando but are still worth considering.
+Here are options that are farther from Orlando but still worth considering.

 10. Apopka

-• Average rent for a one-bedroom apartment: $1,548
+• Average rent for a one-bedroom apartment: $1,555

-• Average rent for a two-bedroom apartment: $1,871
+• Average rent for a two-bedroom apartment: $1,970

 • Distance from downtown Orlando: 19.4 miles